-This is a play-based AND a place-based educational approach!
+This is both a play-based AND a place-based educational approach.
 Developmental and educational experts agree that play is the ideal format for learning in early childhood.
 Our highly-trained Educators observe, inspire, and, when necessary, gently guide children’s play to promote developmentally-appropriate growth.
-In the place-based model of learning, children to return to the same beloved land again and again to feel at home, to witness the magic of seasons, and to make space for deep and complex play.
-Our emergent curriculum also leads us to follow the children, sometimes quite literally, off the path to a newfound discovery!
-We are a cooperative, which means that when families enroll in forest kindergarten they choose the tier of tuition that fits their needs and contribute the corresponding number of volunteer hours to helping with programs, administrative tasks, weekend trail maintenance projects, etc.
+In the place-based model of learning, children to return to the same beloved land again and again to feel at home, to witness the magic of seasons, and develop deep and complex play.
+Our emergent curriculum leads us to follow the children, sometimes quite literally, off the path to newfound discoveries!
+Teachers engage in reflective practices after each session and document children’s explorations for parents to read and see later.
+We are also inspired by cooperative principles.
+This means that when families enroll in our year-long program they choose the tier of tuition that fits their needs and contribute the corresponding number of volunteer hours, either behind the scenes or with children.

 We are proud to announce our partnership with ACC Leisure Services, which makes our 2019-2020 location possible.
 Starting this fall, the forest kindergarten program will make Sandy Creek Park our new home!

 When you enroll your child in Athens Forest Kindergarten you will also receive:

 Snack and lunch for your child during forest kindergarten (trail mix; rice & beans)

 Free AFK Playgroup for your child (Fridays; regularly $10; offer details in handbook)